DevExpress/testcafe/docs/articles/faq/README.md

 * You can extend it with [plugins](https://github.com/DevExpress/testcafe#plugins) and other Node.js modules.

 [TestCafe Studio](https://testcafe-studio.devexpress.com)
-*first released in 2018, commercial desktop application*
+*Preview released in 2018, commercial desktop application*

 * Based on the open-source TestCafe, and supports its major features.
 * You can record tests or edit them as JavaScript or TypeScript code.